 6. Cycle the Barossa Bike Trail

 If I’d had time during my visit, I definitely would have joined one of these cycling tours!
-Whether you choose to ride a traditional bike or want to jump on an E-bike, you’ll get to experience the great outdoors while fitting in a few boozy tastings and a gourmet lunch!
+Whether you choose to ride a traditional bike or want to jump on an E-bike, you’ll get to experience the great outdoors and enjoy sightseeing while fitting in a few boozy tastings and a gourmet lunch!

 PRICE: $230 include all bike and safety equipment hire, gourmet lunch and tastings.